SQR-za/SQR-za/README.md

 - 🎓 Computer Science student at the University of Jeddah.
 - 🌍 Based in Saudi Arabia.
 - 🧠 Interested in artificial intelligence, cybersecurity, automation, and practical software projects.
-- 🛠️ I am still learning.
-This profile documents my progress rather than claiming professional mastery.
-- 🌱 My current goal is to strengthen my programming foundations and turn what I learn into useful projects.
+- 🌱 My current goal is to make cool useful projects.

 ---